SocketLabs Onboarding Experience

 Solution:

-I applied my infographic design skills to create concise, visually engaging explanations.
-These blurbs combined simple visuals with plain-language messaging to illustrate the role of authentication in preventing deliverability issues.
-By surfacing this information at the right moment in the journey, the design helps users recognize the importance of domain authentication and take action with confidence
+I applied my infographic design skills to create concise, visually engaging explanations to illustrate the role of authentication in preventing deliverability issues.
+By surfacing this information at the right moment in the journey,

 Integration & Authentication Support